 EMDR utilizes the natural healing ability of your body.
 After a thorough assessment, you will be asked specific questions about a particular disturbing memory.
-Eye movements, similar to those that happen during REM sleep, will be recreated simply by asking you to watch the therapist's finger moving backwards and forwards across your visual field.
-Sometimes, a bar of moving lights or a pair of "tappers" (pulsers held in each hand as they gently vibrate back and forth).
-The eye movements will last for a short while and then stop.
-You will then be asked to report back on the experiences you have had during each of these sets of eye movements.
+Eye movements, similar to those that happen during REM sleep, will be recreated simply by asking you to watch the therapist's finger moving backward and forward across your visual field.
+Sometimes, a bar of moving lights or a pair of "tappers" (pulsers held in each hand as they gently vibrate back and forth) will be used.
+All of the above are examples of Bilateral Stimulation (BLS) that activate the body's natural healing mechanisms.
+The BLS will last for a short while and then stop.
+You will then be asked to report back on the experiences you have had during each of these sets of eye movements or tapping.
 Experiences during a session may include changes in thoughts, images and feelings.

-With repeated sets of eye movements, the memory tends to change in such a way that it loses its painful intensity and simply becomes a neutral memory of an event in the past.
+With repeated sets of eye movements, or another form of BLS, the memory tends to change in such a way that it loses its painful intensity and simply becomes a more neutral memory of an event in the past.
 Other associated memories may also heal at the same time.
 This linking of related memories can lead to a dramatic and rapid improvement in many aspects of your life.